malekbenz/malekbenz/_posts/2016-06-01-Create-free-website-with-github.md

 ## What about AngularJS

-To install angularjs you can download from the  [official web site](https://angularjs.org/).
+To install AngularJs you can download from the  [official web site](https://angularjs.org/).
 OR Right click on a project click `Manage nuGet package`.